Asia’s Wealth Management Boom: Opportunities and Risks for Investment Migration

 • On-chain analytics: Embed screening tools to monitor counterparties and wallet provenance for tokenized assets.

-• Documentation parity: Make sure off-chain agreements reflect on-chain rights and disclosures—especially for RWAs subject to additional oversight.
+• Documentation parity: Off-chain agreements must reflect on-chain rights and disclosures — especially for RWAs subject to additional oversight.

-Alongside digital asset growth, Asia's HNW families are actively pursuing residency and citizenship options to diversify risk and enhance mobility.
-Regional experts highlight strong demand from Hong Kong and other Asian markets, with Singapore, Malaysia, and Thailand among favored destinations for capital and family relocation structures.
+Alongside digital asset growth, Asia’s HNW families are actively pursuing residency and citizenship options to diversify risk and enhance mobility.
+An estimated 142,000 HNWIs are projected to relocate globally in 2026 — the highest on record — with Asia as both a primary origin and destination for mobile wealth.
+Singapore, Malaysia, and Thailand remain favored destinations for capital and family relocation, while Hong Kong competes aggressively through regulatory innovation and financial infrastructure.

 • Visa and residency routes that accommodate portfolio management, digital ventures, and travel flexibility.